Turandot (Brecht)

 Turandot or the Whitewashers' Congress is an epic comedy by the German modernist playwright Bertolt Brecht.
 It was written during the summer of 1953 in Buckow and substantially revised in light of a brief period of rehearsals in 1954, though it was still incomplete at the time of Brecht's death in 1956 and did not receive its first production until several years later.
 It premièred on 5 February 1969 at the Zürich Schauspielhaus, in a production directed by Benno Besson and Horst Sagert, with music by Yehoshua Lakner.

 The story is loosely based on Count Carlo Gozzi's commedia dell'arte play Turandot (1762), a production of which Brecht saw in Moscow in 1932, directed by Yevgeny Vakhtangov.
 From 1930 onwards, Brecht began to develop a version of his own, which became part of a wider complex of projects exploring the role of intellectuals (or "Tuis," as he called them) in a capitalist society.
 Brecht's protagonist is coarse, lacking the whimsical charm of Gozzi's portrayal and the aspiration to nobility in Schiller's adaptation (1801).

 The play consists of 27 subdividing pictures in 10 major scenes.
-Its plot is about how to explain high cotton prices, although of a vast harvest.
-The prize for best explanation is Turandot.
-The big topic is the abuse of intellectual skills.
+The plot concerns a panic in the Imperial Court over how to explain the high price of cotton, despite the recent vast harvest.
+A contest is held: the prize for the Tui who can formulate the best explanation for the cotton shortage is the hand of the princess Turandot in marriage.
+Turandot is noted for its critique of the commoditization of the intellect in capitalist society.

+In the figure of Gogher Gogh, a Brechtian gangster who seizes power and terrorizes his political rivals and the ineffective Tuis, scholars have read an allegory of fascism.
+The play ends with the forces of Kai Ho, a peasant revolutionary, clamoring outside the palace.
+The people have been placated neither by the Tui's intellectual hair-splitting nor Gogher Gogh's anti-intellectual terror.

 The play had its British première in an amateur production in 1970 and a professional production at the Oxford Playhouse in 1971.